SD › Best Places in Indonesia

 Part of the Riau Archipelago of jungles and oil fields are the adjacent islands of Batam and Bintan, both closer to Singapore than the mainland of Sumatra.
 Batam Island is unpleasantly sleazy in places but offers the main airport and the majority of boats to Singapore and Sumatra.
 More thoughtfully developed and almost twice as large, Bintan Island is home to traditional villages, idyllic beaches (some with water sports), ritzy resorts, golf courses, and paths ideal for walking and cycling.

-- Best Luxury Hotels: HARRIS Resort Barelang Batam • Nagoya Hill Hotel (Batam) • Banyan Tree Bintan • Angsana Bintan
+- Best Luxury Hotels: HARRIS Resort Barelang Batam • Nagoya Hill (Batam) • Banyan Tree Bintan • Angsana Bintan

-- Best Boutique Hotels: Grands I Hotel Batam • Da Vienna Boutique Hotel (Batam) • Bintan Spa Villa Beach Resort • Lagoi Bay Villas (Bintan)
+- Best Boutique Hotels: Grands I Batam • Da Vienna Boutique Hotel (Batam) • Bintan Spa Villa Beach Resort • Lagoi Bay Villas (Bintan)

 - Best Moderate Hotels: Zest Harbour Bay, Batam • ibis Styles Batam Nagoya • Mayang Sari Beach Resort (Bintan) • The Kelong Trikora Resort – Bintan Island

-- Best Cheap Hotels: Jakson Homestay (Batam) • Zweira Homestay (Batam) • Safina Inn Syariah Sekupang Batam • Beanbag Bintan Backpacker • Hotel Panorama (Bintan)
+- Best Cheap Hotels: Jakson Homestay (Batam) • Zweira Homestay (Batam) • Safina Inn Syariah Sekupang Batam • Beanbag Bintan Backpacker • Panorama (Bintan)

 11. Papuan Provinces